-The second category of techniques for enriching text representation uses external resources other than the current text materials to be clustered or classified.
+sentation uses external resources other than the current text materials to be clustered or classified.
 It is worth mentioning that the later techniques have received most attention in the literature compared to techniques that resort to intrinstic information for the enriching task.
-For example in [9-12], the authors enrich the text representation using WordNet [13] where terms of the documents are replaces with their hypernym and synonym.
+For example in [9, 10, 18, 5], the authors enrich the text representation using WordNet [14] where terms of the documents are replaces with their hypernym and synonym.

-Similarly, the seminal work of Gabrilovich et al. [14] leverages knowledge bases from Wikipedia and Open Directory Project (ODP) in order to enhance the textual representation of short messages.
+Similarly, the seminal work of Gabrilovich et al. [7] leverages knowledge bases from Wikipedia and Open Directory Project (ODP) in order to enhance the textual representation of short messages.
 The authors concluded that augmented knowledge based features generated from ODP and Wikipedia improved the text categorization task.

-Alahmadi et al. [15] use an approach based on supplementing the bag-ofwords representational scheme with a concept-based representation that utilises Wikipedia as a knowledge base.
+Alahmadi et al. [1] use an approach based on supplementing the bag-of-words representational scheme with a conceptbased representation that utilises Wikipedia as a knowledge base.

-In [16] Wikipedia semantic knowledge are used to tackle data sparseness in a question answering task.
+In [3] Wikipedia semantic knowledge are used to tackle data sparseness in a question answering task.
 Experiments show that the approach significantly outperforms the baseline method (with error reductions of 23.21%).

-Chen et al. [17] propose a word-word co-occurrence matrix based method for improved relevance feedback in information retrieval.
+Chen et al. [4] propose a word-word co-occurrence matrix based method for improved relevance feedback in information retrieval.
 Unlike other studies about word association, the authors consider the influence of the inter word distance and co-windows ratio.
 Experiments with TREC dataset demonstrate the effectiveness of the method.